dlu-ch/dlb/doc/fs.rst

       A subpath (a slice of the path).

-      The resulting path is absolute (with the same anchor) iff the slice starts at 0.
+      The resulting path is absolute (with the same anchor) if and only if the slice starts at 0.
-      The resulting path is a non-directory path iff it contains the last component and if this path is a non-directory path.
+      The resulting path is a non-directory path if and only if it contains the last component and if this path is a non-directory path.

       The slice step must be positive.